Dynamic DNS keeps DNS records automatically up to date when an IP address changes.

 Now because this external IP address will change periodically we will need to update the DNS record periodically.

-We could of course do this manually, but that would be very unreliable.
+We could of course do this manually, but that would be very unreliable as you don’t know when it has changed unless you check.

 Instead the ability to automatically update the DNS server records is built into most NAT routers.